Robby955/CancerData/README.md

 I created this image using the pairs function in R. It mirrors the image shown in Elements of Statistical Learning.

-We also obtain estimates using Ridge Regression.
+We also obtain estimates using Ridge Regression:

 ![What is this](images/ridge.png)

-And we obtain estimates using the Lasso.
+And we obtain estimates using the Lasso:

 ![What is this](images/lasso.png)